diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 - Path to cleaned dataset XLSX file

 ## Outputs
-- Excel file with model outputs for entire cohort.
+- XLSX file with model outputs for entire cohort.
-- Excel file with estimated ISR values at each time point for the entire cohort.
+- XLSX file with estimated ISR values at each time point for the entire cohort.

 ## Description

+This code calls the Mixed_Model_Individual.R in a for loop for all participants in the clean dataset with complete C-Peptide data.
+It assigns the model derived results (i.e., AUC values, time to peak) to a results dataframe and saves their estimated ISR in patient ISR dataframe.
+These files are saved in XLSX files containing the results for the entire cohort.
+Specify the location where you'd like this files to be saved.